 What to Expect When Filing Your Claim

 The claim process may seem daunting, but we’ll break it down into manageable steps.
-The first step is signing an agreement with your lawyer.
+The first step is signing an agreement with your lawyer in Baltimore.
 In this process, you will figure out the parameters of the agreement, such as contingency fees, how the agreement can be canceled, and how your attorney is going to handle your case.

 After these matters are settled, your attorney will start looking into your case and its details.
 This can take time because your lawyer will investigate the accident report, the scene of the accident, and your medical records.
 They will start to connect how the accident happened, who was at fault, how you were injured, and how your life was affected.
 When working on this part of the case, your lawyer may also seek out eyewitnesses to your accident.
 They can give an unbiased third party account to what happened, which can strengthen your case.